MartinYeung5/hackathon_project/README.md

 We creat the web3 platform to provide the service for different parties to achieve the "green purpose" together.

+### Platform's function
+1. User registration
+2. User porfile
+3. CMS for our partner: they can add the record for related action (add donation record/ transaction record) abd view report
+4. marketplace for business product
+5. project information

 #### NFT Usage (application)
 ##### 1. Membership & Identity
 * User can record the donation record, can recieve profit/color from our partners, can have further applicaiton related to other NFT project and metaverse.